admwln/circle-of-friends/CONTRIBUTING.md

 5. Push changes to your fork
 6. Open a PR in our repository
 7. Your changes will be merged to the project after the project owner has reviewed your code

+## Inactivity

+In the event that an assigned developer is inactive for 14 days or more, they will be unassigned.
+Communicating with the repository owner via the issue in question counts as activity.

 ### Attribution